ta5578/chip8asm/README.md

 This is an assembler for the [chip8 VM](https://en.wikipedia.org/wiki/CHIP-8#Virtual_machine_description).
 As input, it takes an input `.asm` assembly file and converts it into a `ROM` file that a chip8 VM can run.

 ## Building and Testing
 The assembler source and tests are built using `cmake`.
-You need to have `cmake` installed.
+Unit testing is done via `UnitTest++`.
 To build the source the proper way (in an out-of-source build), create a directory and run cmake.

 ```
 mkdir build
 cd build
 cmake ..
 ```
-This will build the sources into the build directory that was created and create a test binary under the `test` directory.
-To run the tests, simply run the executable in the `test` directory that was created (`chip8asmTest`).
+This will build the sources into the build directory and run unit tests as part of the build.
+Note that you must have [UnitTest++ installed](https://github.com/unittest-cpp/unittest-cpp/wiki/Building-Using-CMake) in order for the unit tests to build and run.
+If `UnitTest++` is not installed, unit tests will be skipped over and only the sources will be built.

 ## Running the Assembler
 As mentioned, the assembler takes a `.asm` assembly file (see below for